kexan/nix-cfg/README.md

 ### 3. Sops Key Injection

-Before installing, you must manually place the `age` key on the target system so `sops-nix` can decrypt secrets on the first boot.
+If you have enabled the `sops` module, you must manually place the AGE key on the target system so secrets can be decrypted on the first boot.

+In this example, the AGE key is stored on an external drive.

 1. Plug in your external drive containing `key.txt`.
 2. Mount it (e.g., to `/media`).